S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Select someone to facilitate governance meetings.
 </div></div>

-A <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.">governance</a> facilitator:
+A <a href="glossary.html#entry-governance" class="glossary-tooltip" data-toggle="tooltip" title="Governance: The process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.">governance</a> facilitator:

 -   ensures _governance meetings_ stay on track and are evaluated
 -   is (usually) selected by a <a href="glossary.html#entry-team" class="glossary-tooltip" data-toggle="tooltip" title="Team: A group of people collaborating toward a shared driver (or objective).
 Typically a team is part of an organization, or it is formed as a collaboration of several organizations.">team</a> from among it members (and for a specific term)